vcz-fr/TheFollowUp/_posts/2014/10/2014-10-01-project-ara.md

     url: "https://blog.phonebloks.com/post/98723406113/project-ara-news-by-giulio-minotti-google"
     dead: false

-tweet: "Project Ara, also known as Phonebloks, is set for release for early 2015"
+message: "Project Ara, also known as Phonebloks, is set for release for early 2015"
 ---

 ## Update from the 17th of May 2021